Make the information they’re looking for easy to find.

 Mobile compatibility

-If you regularly check Analytics or another website reporting service, you’ve no doubt witnessed that more and more people visiting your website are doing so from a mobile device.
+If you regularly check Google Analytics or another website reporting service, you’ve no doubt witnessed that more and more people visiting your website are doing so from a mobile device.
 As of last year, we are actually getting more traffic from mobile phones than from desktop computers.
 Yet many websites still have serious flaws when displayed on mobile.

 A responsive website will detect the screen size it’s viewed on, and adjust the styling of the page accordingly.
 This ensures that the majority of your website will look good on mobile devices without having to make any adjustments.